 Wood Stove Exchange Program

-FVRD residents are eligible to receive a $250 rebate for trading in their old uncertified wood burning appliance for a new low emission appliance or a $400 rebate for a gas appliance, or a $750 rebate for switching to an electric heat pump.
+FVRD residents are eligible to receive a $300 rebate for trading in their old uncertified wood-burning appliance for a new low emission appliance, a $500 rebate for a gas appliance, or a $750 rebate for switching to an electric heat pump.

-New technology wood burning appliances are proven to burn 1/3 less wood, reduce emissions by up to 70%, and significantly reduce the risk of chimney fires.
+New wood-burning appliances are proven to burn 1/3 less wood, reduce emissions by up to 70%, and significantly reduce the risk of chimney fires.

-- A heat pump system as approved by the Program Coordinator.
+- A heat pump system as approved by BC Hydro's Heat Pump Rebate.

-There are 13 retailers participating in the FVRD's Wood Stove Exchange Program.
+We have a list of retailers participating in the FVRD's Wood Stove Exchange Program.
 However, if you find a suitable appliance from a retailer who is not on this list, please contact the Program Coordinator to find out how to proceed.
-If you would like to become a Participating Retailer, please contact the Program Coordinator.
+If you would like to become a participating retailer, please contact the Program Coordinator.

-The Do-It-Yourself Kit [PDF - 1 MB] explains how the Program works and what paperwork needs to be submitted to the Program Coordinator in order to be eligible for the rebate.
+The Do-It-Yourself Kit explains how the program works and what paperwork needs to be submitted to the Program Coordinator in order to be eligible for the rebate.